Encoding

 0xF0 to 0xF4

-1. If byte is 0xF0, set UTF-8 lower boundary to 0x90.
+1. If byte is 0xF0, then set UTF-8 lower boundary to 0x90.

-2. If byte is 0xF4, set UTF-8 upper boundary to 0x8F.
+2. If byte is 0xF4, then set UTF-8 upper boundary to 0x8F.

 3. Set UTF-8 bytes needed to 3.